-While initial visits can be lengthy (you should budget about 2 hours, although you might finish up much quicker than that if you have a straightforward case), follow-up visits are usually quite short (about 15-30 minutes).
+While initial visits can be lengthy (you should budget 1 hour, although you might finish up much quicker than that if you have a straightforward case), follow-up visits are usually quite short (about 15-30 minutes).
 The reason for this is that most (if not all) of the testing is done on the first day, and you will also receive education on your disorder (bring a notepad).
 That means you leave with answers.
 Few doctors can really promise that these days. top

 What types of disorders does an Allergist evaluate?